joeltok/websocket-response-tester/Readme.md

 - Starts up 3 client sockets that connect to the server
 - Requires this module
 - Uses this module to send messages to the server and test the messages sent back to the client side sockets

+## WRT.fire

+- Is an inflexible design pattern and will no longer be supported.
+It is kept around only for legacy reasons.

 ## Contributions